Scare for a Cure

-General history
+General History

 SCARE for a CURE has two separate historical roots which came together in 2007.

-Much of the original concept of a story-based, full touch interactive theatre style of haunted attraction came from Britannia Manor and was carried on by a core group of dedicated volunteers for a decade in Wild Basin's Haunted Trails, before that group of volunteers combined efforts with Jarrett Crippen and SCARE for a CURE.
+Much of the original concept of a story-based, full-touch interactive theatre style of haunted attraction came from Britannia Manor and was carried on by a core group of dedicated volunteers for a decade in Wild Basin's Haunted Trails, before that group of volunteers combined efforts with Jarrett Crippen and SCARE for a CURE.

 The other beginning was in Jarrett "The Defuser" Crippen's back yard charity haunt that he did for several years before SCARE for a CURE officially began.
 Jarrett Crippen, a detective in the Austin Police Department, and winner of the second season of reality show, "Who Wants to be a Superhero?," put on an elaborate haunt in his home and yard asking for donations to various charities, such as cans of food for the Austin Food Bank, as admission.
 Local high school drama troupes provided much of the acting talent.

+Since 2007, SCARE for a CURE has raised over $500,000 for the Breast Cancer Resource Center and over $20,000 to Manor ISD and other local charities.
+In addition, a scholarship fund for volunteers seeking continuing education was created and has awarded more than $50,000 to students.

+Quest Night

+Starting in 2013, due to a need for funding to improve safety infrastructure, they added a second annual event in the spring called Quest Night.
+Quest Night is an interactive action-adventure where players explore the land of Scaria in parties of six, similar to Dungeons and Dragons, LARPs, and True Dungeon events.
+Players choose from six classes and a variety of quests to embark upon during this up to five-hour adventure featuring combat, puzzles, and social encounters with a large cast of characters.
+With this unique premise, they advertise "The premiere interactive medieval action-adventure in Central Texas!"

+For over ten years, much official lore, history, and playbooks for Quest Night have been released over the years to the public through the website.
+These materials include Encyclopedia Magica', How To Be A Hero, History of Scaria, The Origin of Goblins (video), and The Labors of Orkyulees.